Early Oxford Cambridge Sailing Varsity Match History

 Half Blues were first awarded to the teams in 1937 (Cambridge) and 1949 (Oxford).
 Half Blue sweaters did not make their appearance until 1947.
 Full Blues were awarded, subject to good BUSA performance, from 1967 (Oxford – 2), 1974 (Oxford – up to 6), 1977 (Cambridge – 2), 1978 (Cambridge – 3), and 1982 (Cambridge – up to 6).
-Half Blues were first awarded for the Ladies’ Match in 1958, with Full Blues awarded from 1961 until 1979.
-From 1980 Half Blues were awarded to ladies who sailed in the Main (mixed) Match or Ladies Match, with Full Blues for good BUSA performance.
+Half Blues were first awarded for the Womens Match in 1958, with Full Blues awarded from 1961 until 1979.
+From 1980 Half Blues were awarded to women who sailed in the Open Match or Womens Match, with Full Blues for good BUSA performance.
 The current Cambridge criteria are published on the CUCrC website.
 Oxford criteria are not available online.

 Open Team History

-The first ‘mixed team’ in Varsity Match history sailed in 1984, when Julian Ellwood (Trinity) invited Jenny Pocock (Emmanuel) to crew (Cambridge won).
-The same thing happened in 1990 when Ian Walker (Downing) invited Liz Walker (New Hall/Murray Edwards – no relation!) to crew (Oxford won).
-However, the first mutually agreed ‘both teams mixed’ match, which Cambridge won, was not sailed until 2000.
-In that year Erin Delaney (Wolfson) and Becca O’Brien (Queens) crewed for Cambridge, and Nicole Johnson (St Edmund Hall) captained and helmed for Oxford (the first lady to do so).
-The following year (2001) Ari Liddell (New Hall/Murray Edwards, Cambridge Ladies Captain in 1999/2000) became the first Cambridge lady helm (Cambridge won again).
-Eddie Glennie (Caius) was the first lady Cambridge (Mixed) Team Captain in 2008/09 (Oxford won).
+The first open or mixed Varsity Match team was in 1984, when Julian Ellwood (Trinity) invited Jenny Pocock (Emmanuel) to crew – Cambridge won.
+The same thing happened in 1990 when Ian Walker (Downing) invited Liz Walker (New Hall/Murray Edwards – no relation!) to crew – Oxford won.
+However, the first mutually agreed ‘teams open to both sexes’ match, which Cambridge won, was not sailed until 2000.
+In that year Erin Delaney (Wolfson) and Becca O’Brien (Queens) crewed for Cambridge, and Nicole Johnson (St Edmund Hall) captained and helmed for Oxford (the first woman to do so).
+The following year (2001) Ari Liddell (New Hall/Murray Edwards, Cambridge Women’s Captain in 1999/2000) became the first Cambridge woman helm – Cambridge won again.
+Eddie Glennie (Caius) was the first woman Cambridge (Open) Team Captain in 2008/09 – Oxford won.

 History of Womens Sailing Varsity Match